Come home to a warming bowl of this filling, delicious Potato Leek Soup. This homemade soup is simply made with just a handful of ingredients.

 - 1 handful chives chopped

-In a large pot, melt the butter.
-Add the leeks and cook over a low heat until soft, about 5 minutes.
+- In a large pot, melt the butter.
+Add the leeks and cook over low heat until soft, about 5 minutes.

-Using a hand blender, puree the soup, ladling in reserved stock until it forms a your desired consistency.
+- Using a hand blender, puree the soup, ladling in reserved stock until it forms your desired consistency.

 - When pureeing the soup, add the reserved stock a little at a time.
 The more stock you add the thinner the soup will be.